 To keep everyone on the road as safe as possible, the NHTSA wants to remind motorcyclists to make themselves as visible to other drivers as possible, to use a good motorcycle helmet and to never ride after drinking alcohol.

-Awareness Tips for Motorists
+Awareness Tips For Motorists

 Safe motorcycle riding practices and full cooperation from everyone on the road will greatly reduce the number of injuries and deaths on our highways.
 But it is vital for car drivers to understand the serious safety challenges that motorcyclists face.
 For example, a motorcycle is much smaller and less visible than a car.
 Car drivers make the mistake sometimes of not keeping an eye out for motorcyclists, and this often leads to a fatal accident.